 At a glance

-A cross-channel alert that joins Criteo’s live dynamic-ad serving against your commerce platform’s real-time stock levels and flags every case where Criteo is still serving a dynamic product ad for a SKU that is actually out of stock.
+A cross-platform alert that joins Criteo’s live dynamic-ad serving against your commerce platform’s real-time stock levels and flags every case where Criteo is still serving a dynamic product ad for a SKU that is actually out of stock.
 Criteo’s entire model is dynamic product retargeting, so an out-of-stock SKU in the creative pool is pure waste: you pay the click, the shopper lands on a product page they cannot buy, they bounce, and the conversion is impossible by definition.
 This card only exists because Vortex IQ sees both sides, Criteo’s serving layer and the commerce stock ledger, in one place.
 It is the highest-confidence “stop paying for this right now” signal in the Criteo manifest, because there is no ambiguity: a quantity of zero cannot convert.

 Calculation